VTSGC SCHOLARSHIPS AWARDEES

 UNDERGRADUATE SCHOLARSHIPS _ $5000 each

-Applications should NOT be SUBMITTED before January 1st of the upcomng year
+Applications should NOT be submitted before January 1st of the upcoming year

 Upcoming Year Application Deadline: March 1 of the same year

 Scholarships are not automatically renewable and awardees must complete all requirements when reapplying.